 According to the American Diabetes Association, for most people, A1C levels below 7 are recommended, but check with your health care professional for your individualized recommendations.
 An A1C below 7 is closer to levels shown in people who do not have diabetes and is linked to a lower risk of the complications of diabetes.
 A1C is reported as a percentage that can be translated into a number to let you know what your glucose has been averaging.
 Here is a conversion chart to show this in detail.
-Armed with A1C information, you and your health care provider can make a plan to bring your glucose levels closer to normal.
+Armed with A1C information, you and your health care provider can make a plan to improve diabetes control and bring your glucose levels closer to normal.

 Blood Pressure– Many people with diabetes also have high blood pressure which can lead to heart attack and stroke if not controlled properly.
 Be sure to get your blood pressure checked regularly as recommended by your doctor.
 High blood pressure has also been linked to kidney disease.

 Blood Lipids– These lipids include cholesterol, HDL, LDL, triglycerides and others that your doctor will want to monitor for good health and prevention.
 New research is constantly changing the recommended approach to heart disease prevention, so be sure to rely on your health care professional for your individualized treatment plan and goals.